• Skip to primary navigation

 Pandemic Updates

-Currently, Korea has lifted most of its travel restrictions related to the COVID-19 pandemic.
+Currently, Korea has lifted its travel restrictions related to the COVID-19 pandemic.
 However, travelers should still check for the most recent updates from the Korea Disease Control and Prevention Agency.

 COVID-19 testing is not required for entry, but facilities for testing are available if needed for onward travel to other countries.